-Typically, those annual fees are $95 a year, with it being waived the first year.
+Typically, those annual fees are $95 a year.
 For those who travel frequently or earn significant cash back, this fee won't matter much.
 But, if you can't earn enough in rewards to pay off the fee, these cards may not be worth your time or money.

 Some travel rewards programs only apply to one airline